tc39/proposal-smart-pipelines/readme.md

 because, in the future, the topic concept could be extended to other syntaxes, as with [Additional Feature TS][], not just pipelines.

-In addition, “**input**” is preferred to “**LHS**”, because “LHS” in the ECMAScript specification usually refers to the [LHS of assignments][ECMAScript LHS expressions], which may be confusing.
-However, “LHS” is still a fine and acceptable, if not nonspecific, name for a pipeline’s input.
+In addition, “**input** values of a pipeline step” is preferred to “pipeline **LHS**”, because “LHS” in the ECMAScript specification usually refers to the [LHS of assignments][ECMAScript LHS expressions], which may be confusing.
+However, “LHS” is still a fine and acceptable, if not nonspecific, name for a pipeline step’s input.
+The **head** of a pipeline – the input of a pipeline’s first step – is distinguished from the pipeline itself.
+A pipeline head cannot contain any topic references, and it is completely omitted in [pipeline functions][].

 The term “**topic reference**” is preferred to the phrase “**topic variable**” because the latter is a misnomer.
 The topic reference is *not* a variable